xuanwang91/xuanwang91.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Jingbo's Homepage"
+title: "Welcome to Jingbo's Homepage!"
 excerpt: "About me"
 author_profile: true
 redirect_from: